russmckendrick/records/content/albums/the-best-of-omd-522821/index.md

 ---
 title: "Orchestral Manoeuvres In The Dark - The Best Of OMD"
-album_artist: "Orchestral Manoeuvres In The Dark"
+artist: "Orchestral Manoeuvres In The Dark"
-album_title: "The Best Of OMD"
+album_name: "The Best Of OMD"
 date: 2016-07-05
 release_id: "522821"
 slug: "the-best-of-omd-522821"
+hideSummary: true
 cover:
     image: "the-best-of-omd-522821.jpg"
+    alt: "The Best Of OMD by Orchestral Manoeuvres In The Dark"
+    caption: "The Best Of OMD by Orchestral Manoeuvres In The Dark"
-tags: ["Electronic", "Pop"]
+genres: ["Electronic", "Pop"]
-hideSummary: true
+styles: ["Synth-pop", "New Wave", "Dance-pop"]
 ---

 ## Tracklisting